 - 4.6.
 A person intending to make a claim may need documents within the control of a likely party to a claim to which they do not yet have access.
-If the documents are not disclosed voluntarily, in accordance with the Pre Action Protocols, then CPR 31.16 sets out the provisions for making an application for disclosure of documents before proceedings have started. - 4.7.
+If the documents are not disclosed voluntarily, in accordance with the Pre Action Protocols, then CPR 31.16 sets out the provisions for making an application for disclosure of documents before proceedings have started.
+If such an application is made and a claim is later issued, the claim will have a different case number, but the court should be told about the pre-action application and the two cases will be linked on CE file. - 4.7.
 It may also be possible, where proceedings have not yet been started, to make an application for an order for disclosure of documents and information from other sources, who are not likely to be a party to the claim.
 Pursuant to Norwich Pharmacal v Customs and Excise Commissioners [1974] AC 133 HL, the court may order documents and information to be provided by persons alleged to have been caught up in the wrongs of others.
 These applications should be made by Part 8 claim form (unless there is a dispute of fact in which case a Part 7 claim form is likely to be appropriate).
 The application will be placed in the first instance before a Master and will be referred to a High Court judge if the capacity and/or importance of the application warrants it; if the applicant wishes for the application to be dealt with by a High Court Judge, consent from the Master should be sought.